Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Definitions

-\paragraph{Two technical notes.} The distance functions under consideration are typically defined over $\reals^d$.
-We will assume in this paper that the distance $D$ is \emph{decomposable}: roughly, that $D((x_1, \ldots, x_d), (y_1, \ldots, y_d))$ can be written as $g( \sum_i f(x_i, y_i))$, where $g$ and $f$ are monotone.
-This captures all the Bregman divergences that are typically used (with the exception of the Mahalanobis distance).
-We will also need to compute the diameter of an axis parallel box of side length $\ell$.
+We will also need to compute the diameter of an axis parallel box of side-length $\ell$.
 Our results hold as long as the diameter of such a box is $O(\ell d^{O(1)} )$: note that this captures standard distances like those induced by norms, as well as decomposable Bregman divergences.
-In what follows, we will mostly make use of the \emph{square root} of a Bregman divergence, for which the diameter of a box is $\ell (\mu+1) d^{\frac{1}{2}}$ or $\ell d^{\frac{1}{2}}$ , and so without loss of generality we will use this in our bounds.
+In what follows, we will mostly make use of the \emph{square root} of a Bregman divergence, for which the diameter of a box is $\ell (\mu+1) d^{\frac{1}{2}}$ or $\ell d^{\frac{1}{2}}$, and so without loss of generality we will use this in our bounds.

 \paragraph{Bregman Divergences.}